Taste-Safe Chia Seed Sensory Play

 Instructions

-• Pour chia seeds into a bowl or container.
+• Pour chia seeds into a medium-sized container.
+Add water and stir with a spoon until combined.

-• Add a few drops of food colouring and mix some more, until the colour is visible throughout.
+• If desired, add a few drops of food coloring and stir until the color is visible throughout.

-• Cover the bowl or container and place it in the fridge.
-Let the chia seeds soak for 3-4 hours, until they develop a thick, slimy texture.
-Then, give the mixture to your child to play with!
+• Close the container and place it in the fridge.
+Let the chia seeds soak for 3-4 hours (or overnight), until they develop a thick, slimy texture.
+Pour into a bin and play immediately.

 Notes

-2 thoughts on “Taste-Safe Chia Seed Sensory Play (Easy + Fun!)”
+2 thoughts on “Taste-Safe Chia Seed Sensory Play”

 1. HI, just wondering how longs this lasts?
 One play and throw it out?
 Or but it back in the fridge and they can play for a few days consecutively? thanks